arrrlo/Google-Images-Search/README.md

 ![GitHub](https://img.shields.io/github/license/arrrlo/Google-Images-Search.svg?color=blue)
 ![GitHub last commit](https://img.shields.io/github/last-commit/arrrlo/Google-Images-Search.svg?color=blue)

-Ok, here's the thing, you want to fetch one image from Google Images and
-    you want to resize it and crop it from the middle<br />This code enables you to do that.
+Ok, here's the thing, you want to fetch one image from Google Images and you want to resize it and crop it from the middle This code enables you to do that.

 Before you continue you need to setup your Google developers account and project: